Holistic Therapy Consultant - Gold Coast - Canungra

 Depression or mental anguish

-pain after ejaculation, lasting from hours to days
+Pain after ejaculation, lasting from hours to days

 Impaired memory, find it hard to concentrate

-painful lymph nodes
+Painful lymph nodes

-catch colds easily
+Catch colds easily

 Different prostate problems sometimes have similar symptoms.
 Just remember, the early stages of prostate cancer may have no symptoms at all, make sure you have a test to rule out cancer.
 Try to find a holistic thinking Doctor.

-Naturopaths and other Holistic Natural Practitioners believe that the problem (Prostatitis or Interstitial Cystitis) needs to be seen much more holistic as whole-body disorder, not merely isolated to the lower genito urinary tract.
+Naturopaths and other Holistic Natural Practitioners believe that the problem (Prostatitis or Interstitial Cystitis) needs to be seen much more holistic as a whole-body disorder, not merely isolated to the lower genito urinary tract.

 It is strongly associated with chemical imbalances, stress, circulation, nutrition and lifestyle in general.

-"The modern lifestyle of stress; long hours of sitting, driving or TV watching; eating too much, fast food, regular intake of sugar, caffeine, and alcohol; and environmental toxicity all contributes to debilitating and degenerative diseases, including prostate enlargement.
+"The modern lifestyle of stress; long hours of sitting, driving or TV watching; eating too much, smoking, fast food, high regular intake of sugar, caffeine, and alcohol; and environmental toxicity all contributes to debilitating and degenerative diseases, including prostate enlargement.

 The pain or symptoms can vanish for hours or days, then return without logical reason.